History of Sindh

 Sindh is home to two UNESCO-designated World Heritage Sites: the Makli Necropolis and Mohenjo-daro.

 Etymology

 The Greeks who conquered Sindh in 325 BC under the command of Alexander the Great referred to the Indus River as Indós, hence the modern Indus.
 The ancient Iranians referred to everything east of the river Indus as hind.
-The word Sindh is a Persian derivative of the Sanskrit term Sindhu, meaning "river" - a reference to Indus River.
+The word Sind is a Persian derivative of the Sanskrit term Sindhu, meaning "river" - a reference to Indus River.
 Southworth suggests that the name Sindhu is in turn derived from Cintu, a Dravidian word for date palm, a tree commonly found in Sindh.

 The previous spelling "Sind" (from the Perso-Arabic سند) was discontinued in 1988 by an amendment passed in Sindh Assembly, and is now spelt "Sindh."

 Bronze age

 Indus Valley Civilization (3300–1300 BC)

 Sindh and surrounding areas contain the ruins of the Indus Valley Civilization.
 There are remnants of thousand-year-old cities and structures, with a notable example in Sindh being that of Mohenjo Daro.
 Built around 2500 BCE, it was one of the largest settlements of the ancient Indus civilisation or Harappan culture, with features such as standardized bricks, street grids, and covered sewerage systems.
 It was one of the world's earliest major cities, contemporaneous with the civilizations of ancient Egypt, Mesopotamia, Minoan Crete, and Caral-Supe.
 Mohenjo-daro was abandoned in the 19th century BCE as the Indus Valley Civilization declined, and the site was not rediscovered until the 1920s.
 Significant excavation has since been conducted at the site of the city, which was designated a UNESCO World Heritage Site in 1980.
 The site is currently threatened by erosion and improper restoration.

 The cities of the ancient Indus were noted for their urban planning, baked brick houses, elaborate drainage systems, water supply systems, clusters of large non-residential buildings, and techniques of handicraft and metallurgy.
 Mohenjo-daro and Harappa very likely grew to contain between 30,000 and 60,000 individuals, and the civilisation may have contained between one and five million individuals during its florescence.
 A gradual drying of the region during the 3rd millennium BCE may have been the initial stimulus for its urbanisation.
 Eventually it also reduced the water supply enough to cause the civilisation's demise and to disperse its population to the east.